Therapy dog named 2022 Cadbury Bunny - NewsBreak

 Therapy dog named 2022 Cadbury Bunny

 Annie Rose, an English doodle, visits nursing homes and reportedly loves doing therapy work.
-During the COVID-19 shutdown, when residents couldn’t have visitors, the pup would do window visits to keep spirits up.Just one avocado a week significantly lowers heart disease risk
+During the COVID-19 shutdown, when residents couldn’t have visitors, the pup would do window visits to keep spirits up.PREVIOUS: From a frog, to a goat named ‘Dog,’ Cadbury is asking you to pick your favorite 2021 Cadbury Bunny

 You can watch Annie Rose’s audition video here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.